-Employees are expected to conduct themselves in a manner which:

-- maximizes their contribution to AGLC; - provides quality customer service; - ensures integrity and impartiality in decision making; - promotes the health, safety and well-being of employees and clients; - promotes the safeguarding of AGLC property and assets; - ensures compliance with AGLC Policies and Procedures as well as maintaining confidentiality with regard to AGLC information (including verbal information), documents and reports; - reflects positively on AGLC.
+- 7.1.5 Employees are expected to conduct themselves in a manner which: - a) maximizes their contribution to AGLC; - b) provides quality customer service; - c) ensures integrity and impartiality in decision making; - d) promotes the health, safety and well-being of employees and clients; - e) promotes the safeguarding of AGLC property and assets; - f) ensures compliance with AGLC Policies and Procedures as well as maintaining confidentiality with regard to AGLC information (including verbal information), documents and reports; and - g) reflects positively on AGLC.

-- 3. The Code of Conduct and Ethics provides all employees with basic principles to guide their behaviours and actions while at work.

-- 4. Employees are subject to and must be aware of their obligations and adhere to AGLC Corporate Policies and Procedures.

-- 5. If specific situations arise that have not been outlined in this policy they will be administered according to the general principles established in the Code of Conduct and Ethics.

-- 6. AGLC employees are expected to act professionally with the best interest of AGLC in mind.
-Unacceptable behaviour and conduct include but are not limited to:

-- a) discourteous service to customers or clients;
+- 7.1.6 The Code of Conduct and Ethics provides all employees with basic principles to guide their behaviours and actions while at work. - 7.1.7 Employees are subject to and must be aware of their obligations and adhere to AGLC Corporate Policies and Procedures. - 7.1.8 AGLC employees are expected to act professionally with the best interest of AGLC in mind.
+Unacceptable behaviour and conduct include but are not limited to: - a) discourteous service to customers or clients; - b) insubordination; - c) misuse of leaves and privileges; - d) theft of property;

-- b) insubordination:

-- c) misuse of leaves and privileges;

-- d) theft of property;

-- e) falsifying records;

-- f) tampering with products;

-- g) negligence of duties;

-- h) a Criminal offence pursuant to a Federal Statute arising from the employee's conduct while on or while off duty; and

-- i) other acts of misconduct.